Filipe-glitch/Filipe-glitch/README.md

 ---

-## About Me 🙋🏻‍♂️
+<h2 align="left"> About Me 🙋🏻‍♂️</h2>

 Hi!
-I'm Filipe, a technology enthusiast and aspiring full-stack developer based in Brazil 🇧🇷.
+I'm Filipe, a tech enthusiast and aspiring full-stack developer based in Brazil 🇧🇷.

 ### I’m passionate about 💡
-- Technology that can help or inspire people
+- Tech that helps or inspires people
 - Mental health, motivation, and social impact
 - Japanese culture, language, and society 🇯🇵